lsaffre/commondata/README.rst

 chemical elements, the books of the Bible or the text of the Human Rights declaration?

-These things are considered common knowledge.
-You can find them on Wikipedia where they are freely available for everybody.
-But did you ever work on a Wikipedia article which handles this kind of data?
+These things are considered "common knowledge".
+You can find them on Wikipedia where they are `freely available for everybody

-And what if you want to use this data in your Python program?
-Fortunately we have `babel.Locale
+<https://www.mediawiki.org/wiki/API>`_.
+There is also `babel.Locale
 <http://babel.pocoo.org/docs/locale/>`_, a Python interface to the
 `CLDR <http://cldr.unicode.org/>`_ (Unicode Common Locale Data Repository).

-The ``commondata`` project goes a step further: it suggests to write and maintain the data itself in Python.
+The ``commondata`` project goes a step further: it suggests to also *write* and *maintain* the data itself in Python.

 Maintained in Python
 --------------------